typemiguel/WalnutiQ/README.md

 - Read Numenta's great explanation of their research in this [white paper](https://db.tt/FuQWQuwE) to better understand the theory behind this repository.

-## Setup in Linux/Mac/Windows with Eclipse
+## Install in Linux/Mac/Windows with Eclipse
 1. [Install Eclipse Standard 4.3.2](https://www.eclipse.org/downloads/) or use any other version of Eclipse if you already have it installed.